siobhanlgorman/After-the-Party/README.md

 ## Features
 ### Existing Features
 player makes choices chooses who to bring etc chooses own path explain different paths explore rooms be careful mighte end up dying etc
+### Future Features
+Create one function to check the validity of the three names inputted by user

 ### Run Program button
 ### Terminal Area
 The first screen of the program showingthe opening and the first two player inputs of their player name and the part host name/: